 1. The Summer I Turned Pretty by Jenny Han

 Belly Conklin spends all year looking forward to summer.
-Every year, her family travels to Cousins beach with the Beck’s.
-Belly has been crushing on Conrad Beck forever, but this year she hopes things are going to change.
-Things get complicated because other guys are also involved, including Conrad’s brother Jeremiah and a summer fling named Cam.
+Every year, her family travels to Cousins beach with the Fisher’s.
+Belly has been crushing on Conrad Fisher forever, but this year she hopes things are going to change.
+Everything gets complicated because other guys are also involved, including Conrad’s brother Jeremiah and a summer fling named Cam.

 A lot of problems occur for Belly.
 Her brother doesn’t want Belly to flirt with his friends, her best friend Taylor visits and messes everything up and Susannah Beck, Conrad and Jeremiah’s mom, finally shares some upsetting news that will change everyone’s lives.

 In this coming of age story, Belly deals with romance and heartbreak for this time.
 The best thing about this YA contemporary is that it is not totally about romance.
 Belly has to grow up in other ways as well and deal with the tough life lesson that summers at Cousins beach after this year will never be the same.
 All YA fans need to finish this trilogy by also reading It’s Not Summer Without You and We’ll Always Have Summer.
 This love-triangle won’t disappoint.